 They end up getting assigned those 20 contracts which is too large for their account and their broker ends up forcing them to close out that trade at a massive loss.

-However, if you're a disciplined trader (don't trade too many contracts and also close out your positions early) then trading spreads is fine.
+If you're a disciplined trader (don't trade too many contracts and also close out your positions early) then trading spreads is fine.

 Perhaps the biggest issue with spreads is that it gives people a false sense of security that they can trade a lot more contracts than they should be trading.